nilsteampassnet/teampass_doc/docs/GUI.md

 For this, you need to enter the current Saltkey and the new one.

 By clicking the button `Change`, a script will update all your personal Items with the new saltkey.
-THis may take a couple of minutes if you have a lot of Items to be re-encrypted.
+This may take a couple of minutes if you have a lot of Items to be re-encrypted.

 ![Screenshot](img/user-prof-7.png)